Abundant Acres Growers

 80 days - Indeterminate.
 A favorite with everyone.
 This large purple tomato is juicy and sweet-flavored but with just enough acid for a complex, smokey flavor.
 An old Cherokee Indian variety from the 1800's.

-Depp's Pink Firefly (Pink) $3.00 Sorry, sold out for Southern shipping dates
+Depp's Pink Firefly (Pink) $3.00 Southern Collection exclusive

 85 days - Indeterminate.
 Potato-leaf plants yield up to 1 lb of dusky-pink beefsteak tomatoes.
 Creamy, sweet tasting flesh.
 An old variety from Glasgow, Kentucky; grown by Emily Depp Coy from family-held seed since 1890.
 Some cracking on shoulders looks like fireflies.
 Very productive and beautiful.